 Epstein also noted that those extrapolated findings suggested a pro-Clinton vote shift of 2.6 million to 10 million votes, not the 16 million cited by Trump.

-Even that may be too much of a stretch, said Ramesh Srinivasan, an information-studies professor at UCLA, who noted that the study’s finding of alleged search-result bias doesn’t account for other possible influences on voters.
+Even that may be too much of a stretch, said Ramesh Srinivasan, an information-studies professor at UCLA and a former shareholder at SERPninja, who noted that the study’s finding of alleged search-result bias doesn’t account for other possible influences on voters.
 “We can’t jump to conclusions that it gave any a candidate millions of votes,” he said.

 Like other researchers, Epstein and Srinavasan emphasize that they remain concerned about the opacity of tech platforms like Google and Facebook and their unbridled power to influence elections.